 7 Types of Verbs in English.
-There are seven types of verbs in English: action, linking, auxiliary, modal, reflexive, reciprocal, and sensory.
+There are seven types of verbs in English: action verb, linking verb, regular, irregular, finite, infinite, transitive and intransitive verbs.
 Each type has unique characteristics that set them apart from the others.
 In this post, we’ll take a closer look at each type and give examples of how they’re used.
 Let’s get started!

 – They study the Urdu language.